Skip to main content

 • “Not super replayable but it's a story game that does its job well with the narrator from Stanley Parable.”

-• “The pacing is fantastic and while the puzzles will probably not result in much replayability, I'm loving that the game has so many alternating paths and hidden items.”
+• “While the puzzles will probably not result in much replayability, the game has many alternating paths and hidden items.”

 • emotional

-• “Subliminal is a fascinating concept: you navigate your memories and symbolically deal with your own trauma, face your fears, and seek joy from your subconscious.
-Your subconscious guides you along your journey with diverging paths—you can comply or ignore it.
-The message is that your choices carry weight and how you handle emotional distress and trauma can make you stronger or break you down further.”
+• “Subliminal is a fascinating concept; you essentially navigate your memories and symbolically deal with your own trauma, face your own fears, and seek some sort of joy from your subconscious.
+Your subconscious even guides you along your journey—but there are diverging paths.
+You can comply, or you can ignore it and have things your way.
+The overall message is that your choices carry weight, and how you handle emotional distress and trauma can make you stronger or break you down further.”

 • humor

-• “This game is unnerving and funny at the same time and I definitely recommend it.”
+• “This game is unnerving and funny at the same time and I definitely recommend.”

 • monetization